Dommc04/CSC1300-DM/README.md

 Hello!
 My Name is Dominic McElroy , This is my freshman year programing projects.
+(C++)